EamonTracey/NomaePreferences/README.md

 SomeTweak_FRAMEWORKS += NomaePreferences
 ````

-Add NomaePreferences as a dependency in the control
+Add NomaePreferences as a dependency in the control file
 ```
 Depends: com.eamontracey.nomaepreferences
 ```